 Prospective homeowners do not fare much better than those seeking rentals.
-Sales prices for homes in Sonoma County have steadily increased since the end of the recession, and have now well-surpassed the 2005 pre-recession peak of \$535,000.
+Sales prices for homes in Sonoma County have steadily increased since the end of the recession and have now well-surpassed the 2005 pre-recession peak of \$535,000.
+The California Association of Realtors cites the average median home price in Sonoma County is now \$715,000 as of November 2020.
 According to Corelogic, an Irvine-based company which collects consumer, financial, and property data, Sonoma County home prices are increasing at a rate almost double the national average from February 2017 to February 2018.
-The North Bay Business Journal reported that as of the fourth quarter of 2017, only 23% of residents in Sonoma County could afford to purchase a median-priced home.
-A 2018 report from Beacon Economics indicates that in order to keep up with projected growth and address this workforce crisis, Sonoma County will need to add 26,073 new units to the housing stock by 2020.
-This would necessitate a pace of over 8,000 new units created per year for the next three years - a significant change for a county which has seen less than 700 new units per year for the last decade.
-If these units are not added by 2020, it is predicted that there will likely be drag in the overall economy leading to slower employment growth.
+The California Association of Realtors 2020 Third Quarter California Housing Affordability Report, shows only 29% of residents in Sonoma County could afford to purchase a median-priced home.

-The lack of affordable housing stock in the County helps to fuel the rate of homelessness for local residents.
-During the last annual point-in-time homeless count conducted in February 2018, 2,996 people were without permanent housing, with 1,906 of those sleeping outdoors.
-According to a follow-up telephone survey, 21,482 individuals were found to be precariously housed, approximately 10,000 of whom were directly impacted by the fires.
-There are now 25,446 local households on the Sonoma County Housing Authority's Housing Choice Voucher (Section 8) Program waiting list, many of which are homeless or at-risk of becoming homeless.
+According to the Housing and Urban Development 2019 Annual Homeless Assessment Report (AHAR), published in 2020, Sonoma County has the fourth highest number of homeless individuals in the country for large suburban areas.
+The lack of affordable housing inventory in the County continues to fuel the rate of homelessness for local residents.
+During the last annual point-in-time homeless count conducted in February 2020, 2,745 people were without permanent housing, with 1,702 of those sleeping outdoors.
+According to a follow- up telephone survey, 23,694 individuals were found to be precariously housed an increase from 2019, with approximately 7,100 directly or indirectly impacted by the fires in 2017 and 2019.
+Due to a mandated lottery process change, there are now approximately 350 local households on the Sonoma County Housing Authority's Housing Choice Voucher (Section 8) Program waiting list, many of which are homeless or at-risk of becoming homeless.